cu-esiil-edu/MSUDenver/TipsForWebsite.md

     * Include a sample of code in the website, with a link to the code if you want it to be reproducible.
 Google collab can be saved as Github code and vice versa.
 2. Create your webpage space with url in [github.com/cu-esill-edu](github.com/cu-esill-edu)
     * People working on the webpage, may need to ask Nate and Elsa to invite you to join.
 You will need to give them your GitHub username and then you’ll receive a link in email.
 Click and you're in!
-    * Create a repository with the format: github.com/cu-esiil-edu/MSUDenver-nameOfYourProject2024.
+    * Create a new repository with the format: github.com/cu-esiil-edu/MSUDenver-nameOfYourProject2024.
+      	*  choose "make it public"
+      	*  check "add a README"
+      	*  MIT license should be fine or choose another
-    * Save a link to your page in the ReadMe of [github.com/cu-esiil-edu/MSUDenver](github.com/cu-esiil-edu/MSUDenver)
+    * Save a link to your page in the README of [github.com/cu-esiil-edu/MSUDenver](github.com/cu-esiil-edu/MSUDenver)
 3. Pick a theme:
     * Make sure it is a GitHub supported theme.
 (You do not need to download Jekyll or Ruby so don’t go down that rabbit hole.
 The point of GitHub is that it has those supports already built in.)
 GitHub supported themes don’t have to be from GitHub.
 Here are some sites for theme searching:
         * [https://jekyllthemes.io/free](https://jekyllthemes.io/free)